-From the Summer Solstice between June the 20th and 22nd the daylight hours of each day become progressively shorter.
-What this means for home owners is that the number of hours of darkness during which their homes are exposed to risk of theft and burglary increases.
+From the Summer Solstice between June the 20th and 22nd, the daylight hours of each day become progressively shorter.
+What this means for homeowners is that the number of hours of darkness during which their homes are exposed to the risk of theft and burglary increases.

 Statistics Don’t Lie

 It is no surprise that the Police generate statistics for a crime committed in the UK.
 Another vital source of information is the Crime Survey for England and Wales, which produces annual estimates.
 What these demonstrate is that the highest number of burglaries are often committed during the hours of darkness.
 32% of burglaries are committed during the evening and 23% during the night.
 In other words, over 50% of all burglaries are committed during the hours of darkness.

 Homeowners can take a number of steps to increase security in their homes as the daylight hours get shorter: